What Not to Say During Medicare Educational and Sales Events

 Some of these examples may have seemed silly, and like phrases you would never say, and if so, we’re glad!
 It means you have a good understanding of what’s appropriate to say during educational and sales events on Medicare.
 If not, don’t sweat it — that is why the guidelines have been established.

-We hope this article helps you to not only understand the rules associated with these events, but also gives you the confidence to host them.
+We hope this post helps you to not only understand the rules associated with these events, but also gives you the confidence to host them.
 Both educational and sales events can play a huge role in your Medicare sales strategies.
 Just remember these rules, and the other ones in the MA & Part D Communication Requirements regarding these events, and you’ll be set for success.

 For more info on the other rules you must follow when hosting these types of events, check out our Rules for Hosting a Compliant Medicare Educational Event and Rules for Hosting a Compliant Medicare Sales Event posts, as well as the latest MA & Part D Communication Requirements.